 Change the amount of sunlight it gets

-The amount of sunlight the Japanese maple bonsai gets is crucial for the beautiful color change as the sunlight is essential to produce energy and red pigment in leaf cells.
+The amount of sunlight the Japanese maple bonsai gets is crucial for the beautiful color change as sunlight is essential to produce energy and red pigment in leaf cells.
 Adequate sunlight for the autumn colors is as follows.

 - Early spring to mid-July: The tree should be fully exposed to sunlight.